2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 You can use any homebuyer credits you receive to buy down your interest rate.

-So you have a lower rate and a lower monthly payment.
+To get a lower rate and have a lower monthly payment.

 (my free cheat sheet to get a lower interest rate)